Antioxidants and their protective role against free radicals

 • Vitamin C: This antioxidant can donate electrons to free radicals and regenerate other antioxidants, such as vitamin E. Vitamin C can help boost the immune system and protect against oxidative stress.

-• Vitamin E: This fat-soluble antioxidant can protect cell membranes from damage and help prevent the formation of harmful compounds such as lipid peroxides.
+• Vitamin E: This fat-soluble antioxidant can protect cell membranes from damage.
+It helps prevent the formation of harmful compounds such as lipid peroxides.

-• Carotenoids: These antioxidants can help to protect the eyes from damage caused by free radicals and can also help to reduce the risk of certain types of cancer.
+• Carotenoids: These antioxidants can protect the eyes from damage caused by free radicals.
+They can also help to reduce the risk of certain types of cancer.

 • Flavonoids: These antioxidants can help to reduce inflammation, improve heart health, and protect against certain types of cancer.